justin-chizer/terraform-aks/README.md

 }
 ```

-Also store:
+Also store each of the following as their own GitHub Secret:
 - CLIENT_ID
 - CLIENT_SECRET
 - SUBSCRIPTION_ID
 - TENANT_ID
-each as their own GitHub Secret.